 "LED TVs are typically energy efficient, while plasma sets will add the most to your electricity bills."

 LED vs LCD vs Plasma: which should you buy?

-Given the dwindling availability of LCD TVs and the ongoing demise of plasma TVs, most TV buyers will go for an LED set, and that's no bad thing considering that they're getting a slim and energy-efficient television.
+Given the dwindling availability of both LCD and plasma TVs, you'll most likely go for an LED set when you make your purchase, and that's no bad thing considering how good they are these days.

 Best Buy LED TVs are slim, energy-efficient televisions that have stunning picture quality.
 However, always check our TV reviews first to ensure you get the best possible LED TV for your money.